1986 World Series: Game 6

-The series returned to Shea Stadium for Game 6, with the Mets facing elimination.
+The series returned to Shea Stadium for Game 6 with the Mets facing elimination.
 Bob Ojeda, the winner of Game 3, returned to the mound for New York.
-The Red Sox countered with their ace Roger Clemens, who despite the team's victory in his Game 2 start did not factor into the decision as he was pulled from the game in the fifth inning.
+The Red Sox countered with Roger Clemens, who despite the team's victory in his Game 2 start did not factor into the decision as he was pulled from the game in the fifth inning.

-The game was briefly paused in the top of the first, as actor and Mets fan Michael Sergio parachuted onto the field wearing a flag proclaiming "Go Mets".
+The game was briefly paused in the top of the first, with Bill Buckner at bat, as actor and Mets fan Michael Sergio parachuted onto the field wearing a flag reading "Go Mets".
 He was immediately arrested by security after landing.

 In the first two innings, Boston took a quick 2–0 lead on RBI base hits from Dwight Evans and Marty Barrett.
 Those would be the only runs Ojeda allowed in six innings.
 The Mets tied the score in the fifth inning on a single from Ray Knight and a run-scoring double play by Danny Heep, in his last at-bat as a Met.

 After the Mets left the go-ahead run on base in the sixth, the Red Sox came to bat in the top of the seventh against New York reliever Roger McDowell.
 Barrett started off the inning by drawing a walk, then advanced to second on a groundout by Bill Buckner.
 Jim Rice then hit a ground ball to third that Knight misplayed, putting runners on the corners with one out.
 McDowell then got Evans to ground out to the left side, but since Boston had called for a hit-and-run, the Mets were unable to convert a double play and get out of the inning; Barrett scored on the groundout to give the Red Sox the lead.
 The Mets avoided further damage, though, as Rice was thrown out at home after trying to score from second on a single by Rich Gedman for the third out.

 In the top of the eighth, McDowell walked Dave Henderson to start the inning.
 After Spike Owen laid down a sacrifice bunt, advancing Henderson to second, the pitcher's spot was due next.
 Although Clemens had struck out eight Mets batters and had only allowed one earned run to this point in the game, manager John McNamara decided to call for a pinch hitter.
 Despite having power hitting veteran Don Baylor on his bench, McNamara chose to send up rookie Mike Greenwell as he felt the matchup against McDowell favored him.
 Greenwell responded by striking out on three pitches.
 After intentionally walking Wade Boggs next, McDowell walked Barrett to load the bases.
 Jesse Orosco came in to face Buckner, inducing a first-pitch fly out to end the inning.